Chilcote11/MySwoleMate/README.md

 Developed using Virtual Studio, MS SQL Server, ADO.NET, ASP.NET Web Forms and Server Controls, and IIS Deployment

-Currently implementing ADO.NET’s Entity Framework, along with JavaScript's jQuery for a simpler and more robust application
+Currently implementing Entity Framework for simpler data access, along with jQuery for a more robust front end

 ## Deployment Instructions